-The objective is to measure emissions specifically from the production of pulp, paper and paperboard, so that emissions arising from any other activities that companies are engaged in are excluded, otherwise companies' emissions intensity may be overestimated.
+The objective is to measure emissions specifically from the production of pulp, paper and paperboard, so that emissions arising from any other activities that companies are engaged in are excluded, otherwise companies' emissions intensity may be over-estimated.
 However, some paper producers assessed by TPI label their disclosed emissions as being operations-wide, rather than paper-making-specific.
 When this is the case, further assessment is required of whether the company in question has included significant sources of emissions other than paper-making, or whether operations-wide and paper-making-specific emissions are equivalent, or at least approximately so.

 There is also variation between companies in terms of how production is quantified.
-Paper producers often report an aggregate tonnage across "market pulp", paper and paperboard.
-In some cases, the tonnage is specified as "air dry tonnes" (ADt), referring to an amount of pulp consisting of 900 kg of "bone-dry" pulp (pulp with no moisture left at all) and 100 kg of moisture.
-Where the tonnage of paper and paperboard is expressed in terms of the amount of pulp required for the production of such paper and paperboard, reporting the aggregate tonnage is appropriate, as the weight of all three products is assessed on a consistent basis.
+Paper producers often report an aggregate tonnage across "market pulp",7 paper and paperboard.
+In some cases, the tonnage is specified as "air dry tonnes" (ADt), referring to an amount of pulp consisting of 900 kg of "bone-dry" pulp (pulp with no moisture left at all) and 100 kg of moisture.8 Where the tonnage of paper and paperboard is expressed in terms of the amount of pulp required for the production of such paper and paperboard, reporting the aggregate tonnage is appropriate, as the weight of all three products is assessed on a consistent basis.
 However, it is sometimes unclear from companies' disclosures how the aggregate tonnage disclosure is arrived at, or even what it includes.
 Examples of terminology in use include "pulp and paper mill production", "total production", "production volume" or simply tonne of "product" or "saleable product".
 Under these circumstances, further assessment is also required of whether the production measure can be equated to pulp, paper and paperboard, at least approximately.
+Some paper producers do not disclose an aggregate tonnage across pulp, paper and paperboard production.
+In this case, the aggregate is calculated using production volumes from the individual paper products, excluding pulp used internally.
+Where saleable production is available, this is preferred over production data as it already excludes internally consumed production.
+When the internally used production is not specified, further research is needed to determine the appropriate aggregate production and the associated emissions intensity.

-&lt;sup>7 "Market pulp" refers to pulp that is manufactured by a paper producer and not used by them in their own paper production, but rather sold to other paper producers for their paper production.
+7 "Market pulp" refers to pulp that is manufactured by a paper producer and not used by them in their own paper production, but rather sold to other paper producers for their paper production.